Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of this course, students should be able to:

-• Identify and balance oxidation-reduction equation and solve redox titration problems;
+• Identify and balance oxidation-reduction equations and solve redox titration problems.

 • Determine rates of reactions and their dependence on concentration, time, and temperature.